Up to 50% off sofas & mattresses — limited‑time deals.

 • Instrument readings before and after contact

-• Separate attention to materials and airflow features
+• Separate attention to materials, airflow, and lived sleep experience

-• We work in tightly controlled bedrooms instead of full industrial chambers
+• We work in tightly managed real bedrooms rather than a full industrial chamber

-• We mix lab-style sequences with multi-week diaries
+• We pair lab-style checks with multi-week diaries

-• We bring in active hot sleepers and a sleep physician’s review
+• We include active hot sleepers and Dr. Walker’s clinical review in the final interpretation

 How To Use Our Cooling Ratings In Mattress Shopping